 Orchid roots absorb moisture and nutrients from the air.
 They do not need to absorb moisture from soil as other plants do.

 Rather its roots need to be surrounded by a moist and airy environment.
-And this is exactly what orchid potting mix provides.
+And this is exactly what the orchid potting mix provides.

 How orchid potting mix properties can affect other plants growth

-Which means, their roots need a medium (soil) in order to get their nutrients and absorb water.
+This means, their roots need a medium (soil) in order to get their nutrients and absorb water.

 Also, they have tiny roots.
 Those tiny roots cant tolerate the wide spaces between orchid potting mix particles.

-Can I use Orchid Bark For other Plants
+Can I use Orchid Bark For other Plants?

 Some people asked me specifically whether they can use orchid bark for their plants.